 - sea salt and black pepper to taste

 - Cut the aubergine evenly into medium-sized chunks, sprinkle with coarse salt and leave to rest in a colander for at least 30 min, then quickly wash under running water and pat dry on a kitchen cloth.

 - Place the diced celery in a pot of boiling water with a little salt and blanch for 1-2 minutes.
 Drain and transfer to a sieve covered with a kitchen cloth.

 - Heat a large pan with the olive oil over medium-low heat.
 Add in chopped onion, garlic and halved tomatoes.
 Cook over low-heat until the onion is nicely caramelized and tomatoes are soft, about 5 minutes.

-- Throw in capers, olives, toasted pine nuts, and roasted aubergine.
+- Throw in capers, olives, toasted pine nuts, roasted aubergine and blanched celery.
 Add in the tomato paste and one tablespoon of water, if you feel it's getting too dry.

 - Sprinkle with sugar and drizzle with vinegar.
-Simmer until all vinegar has evaporated, then cover with a lid and cook for 10 minutes over low-heat, until all ingredients are cooked through.
+Simmer until the vinegar has evaporated, then cover with a lid and cook for 10 minutes over low-heat, until all ingredients are cooked through.

 - Top your caponata with teared basil leaves and oregano, drizzle with extra-virgin olive oil and serve with toasted rustic bread.